datavis-online/datavis-online.github.io/how_to_apply.md

 <h4>Personal Statement</h4>

 You **MUST** state that you are registering for the course ***'Data Visualisation for Professionals'*** here.
 This field asks also for some indication of your motivation for taking this course.

 <h4>Relevant Knowledge/Training Skills</h4>

 Please provide a brief summary, describing how you qualify to take the course &ndash; the form provides some detail about what is required here.

 ### Sections 5&ndash; Qualifications &amp; 6&ndash; Employment

-Because is is accredited, the university requires evidence that you are qualified to take the course.
+Because this course is accredited, the university requires evidence that you are qualified to attend.
 Please provide information on either academic or professional qualifications:

 1. evidence of completion of a university degree, using copies of certificates or transcripts or links to institutions that generate formal verfication of your degree.
 Please note that *ANY* university degree is acceptable; we do *NOT* require applicants to have a technical or computer-related degree.
 If you do not have a degree or other tertiary qualification please enter ***N/A*** for this section.